Mohanalavala/HealthApp/README.md

 1. As a user, I'll create my profile in the app.
 1. As a user, I want to login to the app.
 1. As a user, if I forget the password I can create new password by clicking on "Forget Password".
-1. As a User, I can modify my personal Information by clicking on "ME"
+1. As a User, I can modify my personal Information by clicking on "ME".
 1. As a User, I can create my own challenges or can join the existing challenge.
 1. As a User, I can view data from the previous challenges.
 1. As a admin, I can manage users and challenges.